Today's Thursday • 8 mins read

 Narcissistic injury is the hurt that a narcissist feels when their self-esteem or self-image is threatened or damaged, often making them feel deeply humiliated or angry.

-Through sequential abuse, they altered your psyche: so now, you treat yourself as a lesser human than the narcissist.
+Through sequential abuse, they altered your psyche.
+So now, you treat yourself as a lesser human than the narcissist.
 This can provide some sobering clarity about not going back to them.

 2. They can move on without regrets.

-Once a narcissist accepts that you are not going to return to them, they move on.
+Once a narcissist accepts that you are not going to return to them, they just move on.

 Now, moving on for a narcissist doesn’t involve learning from their mistakes or fixing their ways.
 One of their core traits is a distinct lack of accountability.